Requirements

 Currency

-The currency is Pound Sterling (GBP).
-Candidates should have enough funds to cover their expenses whilst in the UK.
+The best currency to take to Brazil is the local currency, the Brazilian real (BRL).
+Candidates should have enough funds to cover their expenses while there.

 Welfare and wellbeing of Candidates

-In the event of an injury or medical emergency during the competition, a qualified First Aider will provide necessary treatment and assistance.
-If the candidate is under 18 years old, a parent/guardian will be notified of the incident.
-An accident report form will be completed.
+In the event of an injury or medical emergency during the competition, a qualified first aider will provide treatment and assistance.
+If the candidate is under 18, a parent or guardian will be notified of the incident, and an accident report form will be completed.

 Chaperones

-The RAD’s Safeguarding Policy & Procedures are available online and updated annually.
+Our full Safeguarding Policy & Procedures are available online and updated annually Policies, Procedures, and Regulations - Royal Academy of Dance.

 Registration and Welcome reception